CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/Lootbag.md

 ### Remove All

-Removes all items from the specified rarity of lootbag (except broken armor which is hard coded into randomized loot function).
+Removes all items from the specified rarity of lootbag.

 ```groovy
 .removeAll()